Apteco/py-apteco/docs/source/tutorials/tutorial_07.rst

 .. note::

-    The table that we 'multiply by' needs to be a ``Table`` object, not the string of the table name.
+    The table that we 'multiply by' needs to be a ``Table`` object.
+    Using the string of the table name will **not** work.

-Again, we can use brackets to group different parts of the selection to control how it is structured:
+Again, we can use parentheses to group different parts of the selection to control how it is structured:

 .. code-block:: python